nadduli/alx-low_level_programming/0x02-functions_nested_loops/README.md

 File 3-islower.c is a function that checks for lowercase character.
 File 4-isalpha.c is a function that checks for alphabetic character.
 File 5-sign.c is a function that prints the sign of a number.
 File 6-abs.c is a function that computes the absolute value of an integer.
 File 7-print_last_digit.c is a function that prints the last digit of a number.
+File 8-24_hours.c is a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59